romene/Naturaily-netlify/_posts/2018-12-11-ror-doa-a-comprehensive-guide-for-2019.md

 **Maturity and stagnation**

-Ruby is in a point of maturity not many programming language can brag about.
+Ruby is at a point of maturity not many programming language can brag about.
 It’s currently one of the oldest yet still popular languages out there.
 It’s a proven and reliable technology that is still widely used all around the world.
 The community is always there to help.
-If you got stuck on a problem with your code, chances are that thousands of people had too, thus it’s quite easy to find a solution.
+If you get stuck on a problem with your code, chances are that thousands of people had too, thus it’s quite easy to find a solution.

-Unfortunately, with maturity comes the stagnation.
+Unfortunately, with maturity comes stagnation.
 As mentioned above, in the past few years there hasn’t been many changes or cool new features that would make Ruby ‘hot’ again.
 Some people may say Ruby and its community are dying.
 In my opinion this technology is stagnating.
-To put simply, it’s really slowly becoming a legacy technology.
+To put it simply, it’s really slowly becoming a legacy technology.

 > For at least a couple of years now Ruby is no longer exciting.
 And it doesn’t have to be - in the long run I don’t expect programming languages to be exciting, I want them to be mature, stable, and reliable.
 And that’s how I see Ruby in 2019.
 Every year there are fewer areas in which I need to turn to languages other than Ruby.
 It’s not and I doubt it will ever be a true “enterprise” technology, but when you need to move fast and be flexible - Ruby will remain a great choice for the coming years.
 >